jdaosavanh/react_app/README.md

-# React/Redux Express Starter Pack
+# Vagrant MERN with React/Redux Express Starter Pack

 #Build using Brad Traversy react express starter pack but with a vagrant build so it can be isolated on
 a linux environment